 1.26.
-A data breach is a breach of security which leads to the accidental or unlawful destruction, loss, alteration, unauthorised disclosure of or access to, personal data transmitted, stored or otherwise processed.
-In the event of a data breach, the Data

-Protection Teamer/Representative shall log the breach, deal with it and resolve any issues arising out of the breach.
+A data breach is a breach of security that leads to the accidental or unlawful destruction, loss, alteration, unauthorised disclosure of or access to, personal data transmitted, stored or otherwise processed.
+In the event of a data breach, the Data Protection Officer/Representative or Data Protection Team will log the breach, deal with it and resolve any issues arising out of the breach.